-As of September 30, 2013, we had 1,020 U.S. employees, including 151 in sales and marketing, 97 in technology, 73 in customer service, 563 in operations and 136 in finance and administration.
-In addition, as of that date, we had 282 international employees, including 43 in sales and marketing, 2 in technology, 175 in operations and 62 in finance and administration.
+As of September 30, 2014, we had 1,049 U.S. employees, including 148 in sales and marketing, 122 in technology, 85 in customer service, 575 in operations and 119 in finance and administration.
+In addition, as of that date, we had 296 international employees, including 56 in sales and marketing, 19 in technology, 10 in customer service, 173 in operations and 38 in finance and administration.

 None of our U.S. employees are covered by collective bargaining agreements and 42% of our non-U.S. employees are covered by collective bargaining agreements or statutory trade union agreements.
-During fiscal year 2014, we are scheduled to negotiate collective bargaining agreements with employees at our Toronto, ON location that are represented by union locals affiliated with the United Food & Commercial Workers International Union.
+On June 21, 2014, we entered into a First Collective Agreement with the United Food & Commercial Workers International Union which relates to the employment of employees at our Toronto, Ontario location.
+The Agreement expires on June 20, 2017.
 We believe that we have good relationships with our employees.
 We have never had a work stoppage.